 Once you open something from your stockpile, move it into your regular food cupboards and store it there.
 The food you are currently using needs to be where you can grab and cook.

 Otherwise you’ll end up with opened packets all over the house and that is an invitation for mice to move in!
 Add this item to your emergency stockpile list for replacing when you next visit the grocery store.

 Getting started with your emergency stockpile prep

 What should I stockpile? and how do I get started? are extremely sensible and legitimate questions to ask.
 You should stockpile food items that you will actually eat.
 No point storing cans of meat if you are a vegetarian!

-Getting started can be as simple as thinking about why you want a stockpile, how long you need to prepare for and what money you have to invest in it.
+Getting started can be as simple as thinking about why you want stockpile food, how long you need to prepare for and what money you have to invest in it.

 If your don’t have much spare cash and need to stockpile food on a budget then please don’t fret, it takes a little planning and patience but totally doable.
 Here are some key things you should start your stockpile planning with.